Ang-edgar/laptop-inventory-management/README.md

 - **Spare parts tracking**: Know exactly what components you have and where they're installed
 - **Profit calculations**: See exactly how much money you're making
 - **Warranty tracking**: Color-coded countdown timers for customer warranties
+- **Order management**: Guests can order laptops, admins can manage orders
 - **No dependencies**: Runs entirely from the database file, easy to backup

 ## Who This Is For